nkmrshn/lokka-mixi_check/README.markdown

 Before you use this plugin, you need to register your app at mixi [Developer Dashboard](https://sap.mixi.jp/) and get the Check Key.

-Also, if you want to specify the title and description, to add a xmlns property to the html element, please add "html_properties" helpermethod to html element:
+Also, if you want to specify the title and description, to add a xmlns property to the html element, please add "html_properties" helper method to html element:

     <html<%= html_properties %>